UCLA is a large university, and BIG means OPPORTUNITY.

 - Academic Success: Academic success is defined as university services provided for first year students and the actions first year students take to succeed academically and develop their career aspirations.

 - Get Involved: Focuses on the interactions first year students have with the UCLA community and the greater Los Angeles area that develop their sense of belonging and enhance their leadership skills.

 - Personal Health: Personal health embodies a positive state of health and well-being for first year students physically, mentally, and emotionally.

 - Finances: Finances emphasizes the importance of students learning to navigate their personal finances so they can be financially literate and maintain an overall positive state of well-being.

 UCLA is located in Westwood, a neighborhood of West Los Angeles and adjacent to Bel Air, Beverly Hills, Brentwood and Santa Monica.
 On a typical day, you can find college students, professionals, residents, and tourists wandering Westwoods’ collection of stores, restaurants, and theaters.
 The weekends attract Angelenos from across the city for dining or entertainment.

-Los Angeles is the second largest city in the United States, with an estimated population of four million.
-Residential development is booming, cultural institutions are multiplying, and retail and entertainment options are thriving on an unprecedented scale.
+Los Angeles is the second largest city in the United States, with an estimated population of 3.9 million.
 As America’s most populated county, L.A.
-County is the third-most racially diverse county in the United States.
+County is one of the most racially diverse counties in the United States.
 UCLA students, staff and faculty have the incredible opportunity to take all that Los Angeles has to offer and use it as a laboratory for understanding the complexity of cultures, images and industries.

 Restaurants and eateries walking distance from campus